Four Common Types of Intersection Collisions in Ocala

 - Other Driver Ran a Red Light or Stop Sign—Possibly the most common type of intersection collision, the driver simply blew through a red light or stop light.
 This is common with distracted cell phone drivers, drunk drivers, and speeding drivers.

-- Other Driver Went Too Wide—Caused by distraction, intoxication, or improper maneuvering of a long tractor trailer, the driver made a left or right turn and clipped your vehicle while you were stopped at a stop light or stop sign.
+- Other Driver Went Too Wide—Caused by distraction, intoxication, or improper maneuvering of a long tractor trailer, the driver made a right or left turn and clipped your vehicle while you were stopped at a stop light or stop sign.

 Reach Out to an Ocala Personal Injury Attorney